sanjay-sol/sanjay-sol/README.md

 # Hey there! 👋 Sanjay here, how's it going? 🚀:
-🔭 Exploring new tech stacks and problem-solving.<br>🧠 Love applying math .<br>🤝 Open to collaborations that drive innovation.
+🔭 Exploring new tech stacks and problem-solving.<br>🧠 Love applying math.<br>🤝 Open to collaborations that drive innovation.
 Let's connect!

 ## 🌐 Socials: